agadzinski93/centralized-video-platform/README.md

 1. `VITE_PROXY_TARGET_HOST`
     * Target hostname (service/IP/domain name).
 Do NOT include protocol or port number.
 When in development via Docker, this will be the service name found in the compose YAML file (e.g. server).
 If not in Docker, this value will likely be localhost.

+2. `VITE_PROXY_TARGET_PORT`
+    * Target port used for testing in the deployment workflow.
+This port is needed when running mock API calls during testing in Github Actions.